British Values and SMSC

-The government’s definition of British Values reflects Alma Park’s Charter which highlights the school commitment to the promotion of British Values.
+The government’s definition of British Values are reflected within Alma Park’s Charter, which highlights the school's commitment to the promotion of British Values.
 The Charter states that as a school we aim to:

 - Foster a caring atmosphere where we value ourselves and respect others

 - Appreciate the richness and diversity of our community, challenging discrimination and promoting understanding

 At Alma Park, we would actively challenge children, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
 We value the diverse ethnic backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate these.
 We have found this approach to be enriching for all parties as it teaches tolerance and respect for the differences in our community and the wider world.
 Underpinning all of this, are a range of curriculum topics which have strong links to the British Values.

 Spiritual Moral, Social & Cultural Development

 At Alma Park we recognise that the personal development of pupils, spiritually, morally, socially and culturally, plays a significant part in their ability to learn and achieve.
 We believe that British Values are closely connected with pupils’ SMSC development, as they develop the skills and attitudes that allow them to participate fully and contribute positively to life in modern Britain.

 We therefore aim to provide an education that provides pupils with opportunities to explore and develop their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive, caring attitude towards other people, an understanding of their social and cultural traditions, and an appreciation of the diversity and richness of other cultures.
 This reflects the Department of Education’s advice to schools on promoting British Values, as part of SMSC, 'Pupils must be encouraged to regard people of all faiths, races and cultures with respect and tolerance.'